-As NAFTA talks drag, Mexico suggests timeline could be extended
+At NAFTA talks, Canada hails jet case as victory for free trade

 Whether more talks can help forge an agreement is unclear, given the gulf between the United States and its two partners.

-U.S. President Donald Trump’s administration, which blames NAFTA for hurting U.S. manufacturing, wants the North American content of autos to be raised.
+The Trump administration, which blames NAFTA for hurting U.S. manufacturing, wants the North American content of autos to be raised.

 Canada responded by suggesting that content would be higher if the value of software and other high-tech materials made by the three nations were taken into account.